 FTC-U Workshop 03 -12

-Class length is approximately 1 hours and 55 minutes.
+Class length is approximately 1 hours and 55 minutes and a few seconds.

 Custom Button Hole

 Begins at 3:00 of the video.
 Duration 28 minutes.

 Learn to use the Button Hole Tool and choose from a list of pre made choices.
 Learn to use the align and distribute tools to help with placement of several buttons.
 Trevor shows how to create a custom button hole and save it as a symbol to make it easy to use again and again.

 Begins at 31:30 of the video.
 Duration 8 minutes.